-Speaking of relevant searches, sometimes keywords can be ambiguous.
-This in turn can cause Google to place your ad in front of unrelated or unwanted searches.
+Speaking of relevant searches, sometimes keywords can be misleading and Google places your ad in front of unwanted searches.
 If this happens, it may be time to consider adding negative keywords to your campaign.

 4. Follow Google Ads Landing Page Best Practices